LucasDelfino92/morrowindsharp/main.md

 - BAIN options to install:
   - [X] 00 All in One: recommended option.
 Includes all configuration options, minus the last one.

+> This file includes configuration for mods from the guide add-on.

 <details>
 	<summary>Detailed list of options</summary>